 - Better understanding of their section of the NFCT

 If you have a section that is close to your home, near and dear to your heart, or you just want to help maintain this beautiful resource, contact Noah Pollock to get involved.
-Sections of most need include:
+Sections up for “adoption” include:

 - Missisquoi River (Richford-East Berkshire): Maintaining the Davis Park Access and kiosk, the Doe Campsite, and the East Berkshire landing.

 - Lake Memphramagog (Perkin’s Landing to Canada border): monitoring condition of our kiosk in Newport and the Eagle Point Campsite

 - Nulhegan River (Nulhegan Pond-Wenlock): Maintaining the Clyde Pond to Nulhegan Pond carry, and the Wenlock crossing access, monitoring conditions of portage trail signs